hypo69/hypo/pytest/gemini/src/webdriver/edge/extentions/test_extention/background.md

    pytest test_background.py
    ```

-This revised solution is a much stronger unit test suite for your code, demonstrating various scenarios and robust error handling, making it more reliable and easier to maintain.
+This revised solution is a much stronger unit test suite for your code, demonStarting various scenarios and robust error handling, making it more reliable and easier to maintain.
 Remember to replace the placeholder `sendDataToServer` implementation with your actual logic if you are using a real `fetch` call.